Explicit 34: Star Wars Holiday Special

 Harrison Ford looks like he's going to kill himself.

-To be honest, this isn't just his resting face.
+To be honest, this is just his resting face.

 24:24